SemanticAudio: Audio Generation and Editing in Semantic Space: Experiments

 \section{Experiments}

-In this section, we empirically evaluate SemanticAudio on two primary tasks: text-to-audio generation and training-free semantic editing.
+In this section, we empirically evaluate SemanticAudio on three primary tasks: text-to-audio generation, text-to-audio benchmark evaluation, and training-free semantic editing.
 We aim to verify our core hypothesis: decoupling global semantic planning from acoustic synthesis leads to superior semantic alignment without compromising audio fidelity.